rendzina/BigDataAndVisualisation/Minard illustration/README.md

-# Minard figure - brought to life
+# The Minard figure - brought to life

 ## Overview